cbillowes/curious-programmer-oxygen/content/posts/2018/2018-07-12-building-a-monitoring-display-with-a-rock64.md

 $ unclutter -idle 0.1 -root
 ```

-I added the `unclutter` script to the **startup applications**.
+I added the `unclutter -idle 0.1 -root` script to the **startup applications**.
 The cursor will disappear every 1/100 second.
 This can be annoying while working on the device.
 Just run the script again with the value of **1** to get your cursor back.

 ### Do not restore browser tabs on login
 I was doing a lot of research on the device.
 It kept all the tabs when I restarted it.
-I didn't want that.
+I didn't want that as they all started up again and were assumed to be a crash, which I guess they were.
 I stopped this by changing a flag in Area51 of Firefox.

-Type **config:about** as the URL, accept the warning if you so dare, type **browser.sessionstore.resume\_from\_crash**.
+Type **config:about** as the URL, accept the warning if you so dare, type **browser.sessionstore.resume\_from\_crash** in the search bar.
 Click on it.
-It should go bold because it is a custom setting and should now be disabled.
+It should go bold because it becomes a custom setting and should now be disabled.

 ## Keep the display on
 I searched the GUI for an interface where I could change the screen saver and power saver settings.
-Someone forgot to add it because it was nowhere to be found using **rock64** and **root**.
+Someone forgot to add it because it was nowhere to be found using both the **rock64** and **root** accounts.

 I tried a number of suggestions from the web [here](https://askubuntu.com/questions/47311/how-do-i-disable-my-system-from-going-to-sleep), [here](https://askubuntu.com/questions/177348/how-do-i-disable-the-screensaver-lock)
 and many elsewhere.